Waterson:Carthy: History

 Van Eyken had announced his intention to leave the group to concentrate on his solo career prior to the December 2006 tour and his eventual final show was a Waterson Family special performance on 12 May 2007 London's Royal Albert Hall.
 Saul Rose, having again taken up music full-time in May 2006, immediately rejoined and the group began touring again in June 2007.

-All four members of Waterson:Carthy continue to conduct successful careers outside the group.
-Norma Waterson has released several solo albums and performs in an occasional duo with Martin Carthy.
-Martin Carthy is a member of Brass Monkey, performs in occasional duos with Dave Swarbrick (until Dave Swarbrick died in 2016 – they last toured together in 2015), John Kirkpatrick and Eliza Carthy, and has a successful solo career stretching back over more than 50 years.
-Eliza Carthy has a successful solo career and performs in an occasional duo with Saul Rose.
-Saul performs with various ensembles including Faustus, Random, Morris Offspring and Dansaul.
-Martin, Norma and Eliza all occasionally perform with Blue Murder.
+All four members of Waterson:Carthy continued to conduct successful careers outside the group.
+Norma Waterson released several solo albums and performed in an occasional duo with Martin Carthy.
+Martin Carthy was a member of Brass Monkey, performed in occasional duos with Dave Swarbrick (until Swarbrick's death in 2016 – they last toured together in 2015), John Kirkpatrick and Eliza Carthy, and had a successful solo career stretching back over more than 50 years.
+Eliza Carthy has a successful solo career and has performed in an occasional duo with Saul Rose.
+Saul has performed with various ensembles including Faustus, Random, Morris Offspring and Dansaul.
+Martin, Norma and Eliza all occasionally performed with Blue Murder.

-Individually, Martin, Norma and Eliza have won or been nominated several times in the BBC Radio 2 Folk Awards and Waterson:Carthy won awards for Best Group and Best Traditional Track (Raggle Taggle Gypsy) in 2000.
+Individually, Martin, Norma and Eliza won or were nominated several times in the BBC Radio 2 Folk Awards, and Waterson:Carthy won awards for Best Group and Best Traditional Track (Raggle Taggle Gypsy) in 2000.

 Norma died on 30 January 2022, at the age of 82.